top of page

 Director: Steven Spielberg

-Starring: Roy Scheider, Robert Shaw, Richard Dreyfuss, Murray Hamilton, Lorraine Gary & Carl Gottlieb
+Starring: Roy Scheider, Robert Shaw, Richard Dreyfuss, Lorraine Gary & Murray Hamilton

-Would a list about shark movies really be complete without Jaws?
-Credited with sparking the shark-themed creature feature subgenre, Jaws was undeniably groundbreaking in its time.
+Why Watch: Would a list of shark movies really be complete without Jaws?
+Credited with sparking the shark-themed creature feature subgenre, Jaws was undeniably groundbreaking.
 While its many disappointing sequels and spinoffs belong in a chum bucket, Spielberg's original Jaws is a thrilling creature feature and an absolute classic.
 In fact, it's one of the few films of this genre to be recognized by the Academy of Motion Picture Arts and Sciences, earning three Academy Awards and a nomination for Best Picture.
-While Bruce the Shark may seem outdated to a 21st-century audience accustomed to CGI sharks in recent films like Shark Night (2011), Bait (2012), and 47 Meters Down (2017), Jaws is a can't-miss movie on this list.
+While Bruce the Shark may seem outdated to a 21st-century audience accustomed to CGI sharks in recent films like The Shallows (2016), 47 Meters Down (2017), and The Meg (2018), Jaws is a can't-miss movie on this list.

 Deep Blue Sea (1999)